mohamedzeina/noblecart/README.md

       }
     }
    ```

 4. Generate local SSL certificates:
    To enable HTTPS for local development, create server.key and server.cert files in the root directory:
     ```bash
    openssl req -nodes -new -x509 -keyout server.key -out server.cert
    ```
+   When prompted, be sure to set Common Name (CN) to localhost.
+   This ensures the certificate works correctly in your local development environment.

 5. Start the development server:
    ```bash
    npm start